 Use a sander and sand the edges of the square to a smooth finish.
 A jigsaw might leave some marks and uneven edges.
 You can use a sandpaper to sand them off by hand as well.

-- Wear eye and ear protection gears before you start working on any wooden project.
+- Wear eye and ear protection gear before you start working on any wooden project.

 - Ensure you do not have any loose clothing.

-- Tie your hair in a bun in case you have long hairs.
+- Tie your hair in a bun in case you have long hair.

 - Keep your hands away from the jigsaw.